 To inject a burst of colour into your dining room, cherry red chairs might be the way to go.
 It is also the colour that stimulates appetite and blood flow (no appetite enhancer in my house needed, thank you very much).
 Just make sure that you don’t overdo it with an overabundance of other red accessories.
 Sometimes less is more…

 To make a sitting area come alive, adding a deep crimson table or chair might be just the thing to finish it off.

 Red has a fantastic way to neutralise cooler colours like greens and blues, lending a real sense of warmth to the room.
 It’s a great way to add life and energy to a lifeless and uninviting space.
 To introduce red into a room, do it by adding throw cushions, flowers and vases as accents.
 Red is extremely eye catching, so it anchors the observer’s attention to an area of the room or highlights a more stunning part of the room.
 It is believed that red backgrounds increase the attractiveness and desirability of someone standing in front of it.
 My friends are all extremely attractive, so I’ve left my walls white!

 Before you try to go too bold, make sure your space can handle it.
 High ceilings, lots of natural light in combination with a few muted colours could help tone it down.

-Don’t forget to send in a photo or drop us a note of your bold and beautiful red decor!
+Don’t forget to send in a photo of your bold and beautiful red decor!